Here’s my guide to 75 must see art masterpieces in Europe, for your Europe art bucket list.

 They celebrated an emperor’s civic and military accomplishments, and were often copied on coins.
 The horse is particularly compelling, caught in a moment of movement.

-Medieval and Pre-Renaissance Eras
+Art Masterpieces of the Medieval and Pre-Renaissance Eras

 9. Judgement Day | Florence Baptistery, Florence Italy